pullashradha/PersonalManagement/README.md

 The program should ... | Example Input | Example Output
 ----- | ----- | -----
+Have CRUD functionality for accounts | --- | ---
 Have CRUD functionality for tasks in todo list | --- | ---
 Have CRUD functionality for categories in todo list | --- | ---
 Have CRUD functionality for notes | --- | ---